RetroAsgardian/Subtext/README.md

 - Congrations

 ## Forking Etiquette
-If you create a fork, please change `variant` in `Program.cs` to your repository name.
+If you create a fork/derivative of this software, please change `variant` in `Program.cs` to your repository name, or some other unique identifier.
 This helps us understand and solve bug reports involving unofficial server variants, and informs users about the code running on each instance.